Requeté: Attempted overhaul (1913)

-In 1913 a body named Junta Central Tradicionalista Organizadora de los Requetes de Cataluña was set up, with Matías Llorens Palau nominated its president.
-The Junta issued a number of guidelines intended to discipline and unite existing requeté cells and proceeded with nomination of provincial juntas.
+In 1913, a body named Junta Central Tradicionalista Organizadora de los Requetes de Cataluña was set up, with Matías Llorens Palau nominated as its president.
+The Junta issued a number of guidelines intended to discipline and unite existing requeté cells and proceeded with the nomination of provincial juntas.
 Apparently a rulebook has been edited and published.
-Since late 1913 there were sporadic news of dissolving existing structures and creating escuadras as outlined in manuals issued by Junta Organizadora; at times there was only "reorganización" of specific branches mentioned.
-The same year first requeté units were reported as appearing in public uniformed in gear "modelo Llorens".
+Since late 1913, there were sporadic news of dissolving existing structures and creating escuadras as outlined in manuals issued by Junta Organizadora; at times there was only "reorganización" of specific branches mentioned.
+The same year first requeté units were reported as appearing in public uniforms in gear "modelo Llorens".

-Exact outcome of the reform attempted by Llorens is not clear.
+The exact outcome of the reform attempted by Llorens is not clear.
 It is known that "Grupos de Defensa" have never emerged and that both Requeté and Juventud continued to operate as autonomous structures.
 Junta Central Organizadora proved to be a rather short-lived body, as there is no news of its existence after 1914; instead, there were sporadic references to Comisión de Requetés, active until 1919.
 To what extent the local requeté cells were indeed transformed into structured, disciplined units focused on paramilitary activity remains unknown.
 Some scholars suggest that the attempted reform was largely a failure.